SiaFoundation/web/libs/data-sources/README.md

 # Data Sources

-Data sources provide APIs for pulling data from SiaStats, Github, and also provide a request counter system used for tracking download counts for new Sia releases.
+Data sources provide APIs for pulling data from SiaStats, Github, and internal benchmarks.
+The library also provides a request counter system used for tracking download counts for new Sia releases.

 ## Running unit tests